saltstack/salt/doc/topics/tutorials/cloud_controller.rst

 the new virtual machine on.
 Using ``salt://`` assumes that the CentOS virtual machine image is located in the root of the :ref:`file-server` on the master.
-When images are cloned (i.e. copied locatlly after retrieval from the file server) the destination directory on the hypervisor minion is determined by the ``virt.images`` config option; by default this is ``/srv/salt/salt-images/``.
+When images are cloned (i.e. copied locatlly after retrieval from the file server) the destination directory on the hypervisor minion is determined by the ``virt:images`` config option; by default this is ``/srv/salt/salt-images/``.

 When a VM is initialized using ``virt.init`` the image is copied to the hypervisor